When Was the Bible Written? A Historical Perspective

 Moses.

-Prophets and Historical Figures.
+Prophets and historical figures

 David and Solomon

-New Testament Writers.
+New Testament Writers

+The Bible was written on scrolls made from parchment, papyrus, or other materials.
+These scrolls were often handwritten using ink and quills or reeds.
 In fact, the process of writing the Bible involved a combination of personal experiences, oral traditions, and divine inspiration.
 The authors drew upon their own knowledge, understanding, and relationship with God to convey His message to the world.
-They were not merely copying down God’s words verbatim.
-Rather, they were writing from their own perspective while being guided by the Holy Spirit.
+They were not merely copying down God's words verbatim.
+Instead, they were following the Holy Spirit's guidance while writing from their own perspective.

 The Old Testament